alexanderlibby/Squirrel-Tracker/README.md

 # Squirrel-Tracker
 IEOR 4501 Group Project

-# Squirrel-Tracker
-IEOR 4501 Group Project

 ## Description
 This is a web application for viewing, editing, and adding squirrel sightings in central park.
 There is also a map view showing 100 pins of sightings in the database.
+Management commands to import and export squirrel sighting data are also included.

 ## Group name and section
 Project Group 57, Section 1